 ALL PARADE SPECTATORS, PARADE PARTICIPANTS, AND VENDORS MUST BE IN THE PARK BY 9:00AM.
 PARK WILL CLOSE 9:15AM AND THEN REOPEN AFTER THE PARADE ENDS AT APPROXIMATELY 11am AND THE FESTIVAL WILL BEGAN!

-We are excited to welcome ALL OUR PARADE PARTICIPANTS to UTB United Third Bridge Inc.’s 27th Annual Puerto Rican Day Parade!
+We are excited to welcome everyone to U.T.B.
+United Third Bridge Inc.’s 28th Annual Puerto Rican Day Parade and Multicultural Festival!

 THE PARADE begins promptly at 10AM, Fred Poppe Regional Park 1951 Malabar Rd.
 NW Palm Bay, Florida 32907